 There’s more to Bali than parties and beaches.
 In fact, it’s hard to look back once you’ve ventured out of Kuta in search of a more holistic and healthy experience.
 Bali’s inland environments are completely different...read more

-Waterbom Park - 1 Day Entry Only Often described as an oasis in the middle of Kuta, Waterbom is set in a lush, tropical garden with many great rides and attractions.
-Exciting water slides slice through 3.8 hectares of land, providing hours of fun an...
+Often described as an oasis in the middle of Kuta, Waterbom is set in a lush, tropical garden with many great rides and attractions.
+Exciting water slides slice through 3.8 hectares of land, providing hours of fun and entertainment for the young and the young at heart Waterbom is perfect for a da...

 As part of Indonesia, Bali is a country proud of its heritage and culture.
 Despite adopting some Western traditions over the years, Bali still remains true to its Hindu past.
 You can see it in the streets, out amongst nature and most prominently during visits to temples.
 Balinese people are quite spiritual and you can immerse yourself in their beliefs with a Bali culture holiday package.